CodeYourFuture/curriculum/common-content/en/module/onboarding/preparation/index.md

 {{<multiple-choice
   question="What time does class start?" answers="Any time in the morning | 10am sharp | It's on-demand"
-  feedback="No, it's a mistake to be late for class. | Yes, you should be ready to begin at 10am. | No, you must come to class in person and on time." correct="1" >}}
+  feedback="No, it's a mistake to be late for class. | Yes, you should be ready to begin at 10am. | No, you must come to class on time." correct="1" >}}

 {{<multiple-choice